-[†] Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: sachiko.kuroda@boj.or.jp)
+Sachiko Kuroda: Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: sachiko.kuroda@boj.or.jp)

-[‡] Associate Director and Economist, Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: isamu.yamamoto@boj.or.jp)
+Isamu Yamamoto: Associate Director and Economist, Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: isamu.yamamoto@boj.or.jp)

 We would like to thank Professors Miki Kohara (Osaka University) and Atsushi Seike (Keio University), Messrs.
-Takeshi Kimura (Bank of Japan, Policy Planning Office), Tomiyuki Kitamura (Bank of Japan, Financial Markets Department), and Toshitaka Sekine (Bank of Japan, Research and Statistics Department), participants of the seminars at Kansai Institute for Social and Economic Research and Keio University, and the staff of Institute for Monetary and Economic Studies for their valuable comments.
+Takeshi Kimura (Bank of Japan, Policy Planning Office), Tomiyuki Kitamura (Bank of Japan, Financial Markets Department), and Toshitaka Sekine (Bank of Japan, Research and Statistics Department), participants at the seminars of the Kansai Institute for Social Economic Research and Keio University, and the staff of the Institute for Monetary and Economic Studies (IMES) for their valuable comments.
 The data used in this paper are from the Japanese Panel Survey of Consumers of the Institute for Research on Household Economics (IRHE).
 We are grateful to the IRHE for kindly allowing us to use these data.
-The views expressed herein are those of the authors and do not necessarily reflect those of the Bank of Japan or of the IMES.
+The views expressed herein are those of the authors and do not necessarily reflect those of the Bank of Japan or IMES.